42-AI/42ai_resources/HOW_TOs.md

 /Users/login/goinfre/anaconda3
 ```

 It takes few minutes to install everything.
-Once it is done, the install ask you to add Anaconda3 install location to PATH in you `.bash_profile`: hit _return_.
+Once it is done, the install asks you to add Anaconda3 install location to PATH in your `.bash_profile`: hit _return_.

-If you are not using Bash, add manually this line to your `.zshrc` (for example):
+If you are not using Bash, add this line manually to your `.zshrc` (for example):

 ```
 export PATH="/Users/login/goinfre/anaconda3/bin:$PATH"